The internet is just full of creepy crawly spider bot traffic and most of the time I could not care less of these types of pests.

 I definitely don’t want to be paying for server resources for some Russian, or other countries traffic that doesn’t even have real eyeballs.

-Or wake up to find my server has been spending spam e-mail to everyone on the planet after being completely hacked.
+Or wake up to find my server has been spending can you buy soma online legally spam e-mail to everyone on the planet after being completely hacked.

 So it’s time to rid these bot’s, or so-called “bandit Bots” and all while making sure I don’t get rid of any good bots.